 Lakes are especially vulnerable to climate change.
 Variations in temperature and precipitation can profoundly affect the hydrological functioning of the lake and its catchment.
 Together with changes in ice formation, lake level, lake shrinking and hydrogeochemistry the effect on lake ecological functioning can be significant (Adger et al., 2007; Cisneros et al., 2014; Sala et al., 2000).
 Recently, Woolway et al. (2020) outlined how future efforts investigating lake responses to climate change need to be grounded in sustainable, systematic, multivariate observations for a consistent set of lakes.
-The authors outlined how one effort in this direction relies on this Lakes_cci project, which coordinates a range of remote- sensing techniques to address the lake ECVs identified by the GCOS.
-The project has now released the first version (1.
-0) of merged satellite products (Crétaux et al., 2020) and this document presents a first investigation of the products.
+The authors outlined how one effort in this direction relies on this Lakes\cci project, which coordinates a range of remote- sensing techniques to address the lake ECVs identified by the GCOS.
+The project has now released the first version (1.0) of merged satellite products (Crétaux et al., 2020) and this document presents a first investigation of the products.

-This report describes an initial description of the CRDP V1.
-0 and provides a first global overview on data distribution with some basic plots indicating the range of variation for the set of investigated variables.
+This report describes an initial description of the CRDP V1.1 and provides a first global overview on data distribution with some basic plots indicating the range of variation for the set of investigated variables.
 Such investigation allowed the team to familiarize with the products and with coding to extract the five variables according to recommendations (e. g. on uncertainties, quality levels) from the PUG and the PSD documents.
 Each use case also outlined the basic structure being followed to perform the activities of the five specific topics covering a set of key studies on: i) how lakes are responding to climate change in regions which are highly susceptible to global warming, ii) the brownification process of boreal lakes, cross-ECVs analysis from iii) local systems to iv) large lakes at global scale, and v) studies in which satellite products are combined with long term in situ observations for different lakes across the globe.
 Furthermore, thoughts on potential links and analysis with other climatic datasets has been outlined in view of synergic activities under the wide umbrella of the ESA CCI framework.

-However, it is necessary to remember that this is the first version of CAR and is therefore limited in both in the CRDP analysis and in use-case results that are currently ongoing to derive conclusions on how lakes are responding to climate change.
+However, it is necessary to remember that this is the second version of CAR and is therefore limited in both in the CRDP analysis and in use-case results that are currently ongoing to derive conclusions on how lakes are responding to climate change.
 Therefore, the CRG has to perform most of the activities in the next months, to also develop the use cases and to prepare scientific publications.
-To this end, some suggestions to the project team have been identified such as the generation of color indexes (e. g.
-Forel HUE) from LWLR, or the need to cover parts of the Earth not included in the CRDP V1 (e. g.
+To this end, some suggestions to the project team have been identified and acted upon such as the generation of color indexes (e. g.
+Forel HUE) from LWLR, or the need to cover parts of the Earth not included in the CRDP V1.1 (e. g.
 New Zealand).
-The project team is also working to disseminate the Lakes_cci products by attending conferences, by preparing manuscripts and, last but not least, by promoting the dataset in different communities (e. g.
-IOCCG).
+The second version of the CRDP is in preparation and will include up to 2000 lakes improving coverage spatially while improvements to algorithms and the addition of new satellites will improve data quality and temporal frequency.
+In addition a work package to improve consistency across the lake variables has been instigated.
+The project team continues to work to disseminate the Lakes\cci products by attending conferences, by preparing manuscripts and, last but not least, by promoting the dataset in different communities (e.g. IOCCG).
 We definitely believe that as soon a wide group of experts will look at these data some important results will be found independent of our own work.